Henry Winthrop: Family Line

 With infant daughter Martha Johanna Winthrop in tow, Henry's widow Elizabeth sailed to the Massachusetts Bay Colony aboard the Lyon, arriving on 2 November 1631.
 The widow and child were taken under the care of her father-in-law (and uncle), Governor John Winthrop.

-Elizabeth would marry again, to Lt.
-Robert Feake, and in the early 1640s would move to extensive property they acquired in Connecticut, encompassing what is now called Old Greenwich.
+Elizabeth would marry again to Lt.
+Robert Feake, and in the early 1640s, would move to an extensive property they acquired in Connecticut, encompassing what is now called Old Greenwich.
 There, their daughter Martha would meet and marry Thomas Lyon, whose family home, the Thomas Lyon House, is on the National Register of Historic Places.
 Martha and Thomas Lyon had one child, a daughter, Mary Lyon, born August 1649.
 Mary married John Willson "of Bedford, afterward of Rye," so their children continued the line of direct descent from Henry Winthrop in the American colonies.

 Henry's widow Elizabeth would marry for a third time, to William Hallet, who was Lt.
 Feake's business manager.
 As Lt.
 Feake was still alive, and there was no proof of a divorce, scandal and the threat of legal action encouraged the Hallets to move to the more tolerant colony of New Amsterdam, settling in Queens, N.Y., where Elizabeth (Fones) Winthrop Feake Hallett died ca 1670.